 US-China Tech Race: brave new world

-In this episode of Tech Tonic, how a mysterious death in Belgrade prompted Serbia to embrace Chinese surveillance technology, raising concerns among Serbian human rights and privacy activists.
+In this episode, how a mysterious death in Belgrade prompted Serbia to embrace Chinese surveillance technology, raising concerns among Serbian human rights and privacy activists.
 They’ve been fighting back against the Serbian government’s use of Huawei facial recognition tech in public spaces.
 But Serbia is just one of many countries around the world that’s adopted this cutting-edge Chinese mass monitoring equipment.
 What does it tell us about the spread of Chinese influence around the world?

 Presented by James Kynge, this episode features interviews with Danilo Krivokapic (director, Share Foundation), Andrej Petrovski (director of tech, Share Foundation), Stefan Vladisavljev (programme co-ordinator, Belgrade Fund for Political Excellence), Wang Huiyao (director, Beijing Center for Globalisation) and Wawa Wang (director, Just Finance).